-3.1.10 Star Key 🔀 Function
+3.1.10 Star Key 💌 Function

-This programming sequence sets the function of the keypad during conversation.
+This programming sequence sets the function of the key on the keypad during conversation.
 This key can be set to hang-up the entry system when pressed during conversation, or it can be programmed to touch-tone out during conversation.
 Factory setting = 0 (hang-up).

-- 1. Press and enter your four-digit MASTER CODE ? ? (beep). - 2.
+- 1. Press 2 7 and enter your four-digit MASTER CODE ? ? (beep). - 2.
 Press (beep) for hang-up, OR (beep) for touch-tone. - 3.
 Press together to end this programming sequence (beeeeeep).